trntv/apis-list/apis/superhero-api/superhero-api.md

 # Superhero Api
 Biography.
 From both the universe, and more.
 Images.
 Get all SuperHeroes and Villians data from all universes under a single API.
-For all the superhero data you&#x27;ve needed.
+For all the superhero data you've needed.
 Connections.
 Appearance.
 Work.
 Powerstats.
 Introduction What is this?
 The superhero API, is a quantifi

 ##  🔗 Links
 **Docs / Website**: https://superheroapi.com